 Radon Risk in Florida Homes and Buildings: A reminder to realtors, renters, property buyers and sellers.

-Inquiries about radon measurement results, as part of real estate transactions, continue to be received at the Florida Department of Health Radon Office.
-These may include questions from realtors, potential and recent buyers, sellers and renters, concerning radon measurements in single-family homes, high rise condominiums, or other types of dwelling clusters, or other buildings, including commercial buildings.
+Realtors abide by a code of ethics that bind them to communicate any issues that could decrease property value to buyers.
+Inquiries about radon measurement results, as part of real estate transactions, are received at the Department of Health Radon program.
+These may include questions from realtors, potential and recent buyers, sellers and renters, concerning radon measurements in single-family homes, high rise condominiums, other types of dwelling clusters, or other buildings, including commercial buildings.

 "RADON GAS: Radon is a naturally occurring radioactive gas that, when it has accumulated in a building in sufficient quantities, may present health risks to persons who are exposed to it over time.
 Levels of radon that exceed federal and state guidelines have been found in buildings in Florida.
 Additional information regarding radon and radon testing may be obtained from your county health department."

 Many realtors network with home inspectors who may also be Florida radon certified.
 In the past, Florida Department of Business and Professional Regulation (DBPR) has fined these businesses for failing to provide radon test disclosures to clients, and have ordered these to attend a series of education classes.
 Note that the US EPA, FHA and HUD recommend testing for radon.

 Radon risk in Florida dwellings and buildings, and professionals providing radon services, is regulated by Florida Statute.
 The Notification on Real Estate Documents [Section 404.056(5), Florida Statutes (F.S.)] shall be provided "at time of, or prior to, contract for sale and purchase of any building or execution of a rental agreement".
 However, "residential transient occupancy is excluded provided that such occupancy is 45 days or less" [S. 509.013(11), F.S.].